Please read the following, as it is your responsibility to ensure that the legal formalities have been completed.

 - Your notice is valid 12 months form the date of giving notice.
 If you change the date of your ceremony and it is more than one year from giving notice, you will need to give notice again.

 - If you change the venue for your ceremony, you will need to give notice again.

-- £50 if the documents can be cleared by the superintendent registrar at the local register office, or
+- £50 if the documents can be cleared by the Surrey Registration Service, or

 - £75 if the documents require referral to the General Register Office (GRO).